Actor for Hire

 Tim was raised in Chicago and Sparta, New Jersey and currently splits time between the Rogers Park neighborhood in Chicago and a farm in Michigan.
 When he isn't acting on a movie set, television commercial or stage, you might find him teaching windsurfing lessons or chopping firewood.

-Tim played the Frankenstein Monster in Frankenstein: Day of the Beast, a well reviewed feature film due for release by Hanover House during the second half of 2013.
-You can also see Tim in the soon to be released Divorced Dudes where he played game show host Brian McFarland.
-Or catch him as Frahm in Thinking Speed later in 2013.
+Tim played the Frankenstein Monster in Frankenstein: Day of the Beast, a well reviewed feature film due for release by Hanover House during the second half of 2014.
+Bachelors Grove, also written and directed by Ricardo Islas, features Tim as Coach Baker and will also be released in 2014.
+You can see Tim in Divorced Dudes where he played game show host Brian McFarland.
+Or catch him as Frahm in Thinking Speed later in 2014.

 You've seen Tim if you've enjoyed a dinner murder mystery at Ann Sathers, or taken in Animals and Plants by Adam Rapp at Gorilla Tango theater in Chicago.